bu-cisl/wandb_tutorial/README.md

-# Installing `wandb` and others
+# `wandb` tutorial
-This is a tutorial/template for BU researchers to integrate `wandb` in their ML stack with the [Boston University Shared Computing Cluster (SCC)](https://www.bu.edu/tech/support/research/computing-resources/scc/), the batch system of which is based on the [Sun Grid Engine](https://gridscheduler.sourceforge.net/) scheduler.
+This is a tutorial/template for Boston University researchers who have SCC projects to integrate [`wandb`](https://wandb.ai/site) in their ML stack with the [Boston University Shared Computing Cluster (SCC)](https://www.bu.edu/tech/support/research/computing-resources/scc/), the batch system of which is based on the [Sun Grid Engine](https://gridscheduler.sourceforge.net/) scheduler.

+## Installing `wandb` and others
 First begin by creating a virtual environment for your project in your project folder.
 In the terminal on the SCC login node, navigate to the top level of your project folder and proceed with
 ```
 module load python3/3.10.12